ajarara/recovery/README.md

 (just for nonguix, easily found online I'm just making this a one stop shop for recovery)

 ### pub
 public half of gpg keys.
-It would be great to not have to upload this but public keys are designed to be uploaded so I'm not too worried

 to create it:
 ```